SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 Unlike a variable, the value of a constant can't be changed after it's set.
 Attempting to do so is reported as an error when your code is compiled:

-.. testcode:: constantsAndVariables
+.. testcode:: constantsAndVariables_err
+   :compile: true

    -> let languageName = "Swift"
-   << // languageName : String = "Swift"
    -> languageName = "Swift++"
    // This is a compile-time error: languageName cannot be changed.
-   !! <REPL Input>:1:1: error: cannot assign to value: 'languageName' is a 'let' constant !! languageName = "Swift++"
+   !$ error: cannot assign to value: 'languageName' is a 'let' constant !! languageName = "Swift++"
    !! ^~~~~~~~~~~~
-   !! <REPL Input>:1:1: note: change 'let' to 'var' to make it mutable !! let languageName = "Swift"
+   !! /tmp/swifttest.swift:1:1: note: change 'let' to 'var' to make it mutable !! let languageName = "Swift"
    !! ^~~
    !! var